Political Appointees in the Biden-Harris Administration

 Lauren Mendoza

-Deputy Assistant Secretary for State and Local Outreach, Office of Communication and Outreach
+Deputy Assistant Secretary, State and Local Outreach, Office of Communications and Outreach

 Lauren Mendoza joins the U.S. Department of Education with more than a decade of experience in state and federal education policy and a demonstrated commitment to advancing opportunities for all.
 Most recently, Lauren served as the Policy Manager for the First Five Years Fund, working to develop and advance FFYF's early learning policy agenda.
 Prior to FFYF, Lauren was a Principal Research Analyst for the Kansas Legislative Research Department, a nonpartisan research staff for the Kansas Legislature.
 In that role, Lauren led the Department's Education Policy Team and was lead staff for the House and Senate Education Committees, among others.
 A native Kansan, Lauren is a graduate of Washburn University School of Law and MidAmerica Nazarene University.